 Survey Your Selection Team

-Why do you need a Collections Management System (CMS), and what are you looking to achieve?
+Why do you need a museum collections management system, and what are you looking to achieve?
 Examining these simple questions will help reveal your top priorities, and the obstacles you’ll face on the way.

 Considering the immediate and long term goals will give your team direction.
 Here’s an example: